 Substitutions

 - Cake flour: Don't substitute the cake flour with all purpose flour.
-You can make a cake flour substitute if needed.
+You can make a homemade cake flour substitute if needed.

 - Mascarpone: If you don't like mascarpone, you make cream cheese frosting instead.
 You can also make a vanilla buttercream or Swiss meringue buttercream instead.